zed-industries/zed/docs/src/globs.md

 - [ignore crate](https://docs.rs/ignore/latest/ignore/) for matching glob patterns stored in `.gitignore` files
 - [glob crate](https://docs.rs/glob/latest/glob/) for matching file paths in Zed

-While simple expressions are portable across environments (e.g. running `ls *.py` or `*.tmp` in a gitignore) there is significant divergence in the support for and syntax of more advanced features varies (character classes, exlcusions, `**`, etc) across implementations.
+While simple expressions are portable across environments (e.g. running `ls *.py` or `*.tmp` in a gitignore) there is significant divergence in the support for and syntax of more advanced features varies (character classes, exclusions, `**`, etc) across implementations.
 For the rest of this document we will be describing globs as supported in Zed via the `glob` crate implementation.
 Please see [References](#references) below for documentation links for glob pattern syntax for `.gitignore`, shells and other programming languages.

 The `glob` crate is implemented entirely in rust and does not rely on the `glob` / `fnmatch` interfaces provided by your platforms libc.
 This means that globs in Zed should behave similarly with across platforms.